An introduction to the development stage of the Way of Working.

 Before going into each iteration, the following things must be completed:

-- Definition of Ready checklist
+- Definitions of Ready and Done

 - Planning session